 Take Action Now

 Updating your website and mobile apps to become ADA compliant is a process.
-Understanding this issue and taking corrective measures now will help you avoid becoming a target of legal action later.
+Understanding this issue and taking corrective measures now will help you avoid becoming a target of costly legal action later.

 Nathan Muller is the author of 29 technical books and over 3,000 articles that have appeared in 75 publications worldwide.
 He also writes articles, blogs and social media content for tech companies and their executives.